how integrity in business inspired the creation of the WebbWell Manifesto

 When I think of having integrity in business, an experience comes to mind that I haven’t shared outside of private circles.
-It’s a story of the first outdoor fitness retreat that never happened, and how a handshake promise influenced my business leadership style and the creation of the WebbWell Manifesto.
+It’s a story of the first outdoor fitness retreat that never happened, and how a handshake promise influenced my leadership style and the creation of the WebbWell Manifesto.
 It’s the story of the first time I got fired.

 I faced one of my biggest business challenges in 2011 when I was fired for the first time.
 I was 37 years old, living in the middle of nowhere on the Utah / Arizona border, and was told by the General Manager where I’d been working as an independent contractor that “[he] wanted to surround himself with team players, and [I] wasn’t one of them.”
-Somehow he’d climbed the corporate ladder from his last position as Bell Captain at a hotel to General Manage of the world’s most expensive resort hotel.
+Somehow he’d climbed the corporate ladder from his last position as a bellman at a Jackson Hole property to GM of the world’s most expensive resort hotel.
 This was his fiefdom, and he wanted to make sure I understood who was head fief.

 We’d spent the previous two weeks attempting to reach middle ground on a private outdoor fitness retreat for a high profile guest.
 The service was above and beyond the scope of my contract as an independent contractor and would require additional compensation.
 I’d consulted with my closest mentors, clients and friends, each of them seasoned luxury travel advisors, tour operators and travelers.
-In good faith and yielding to the GM’s pressure, I dropped my asking price by 50% of the market value.
-I was eager to prove my loyalty and provide the transformative outdoor fitness retreat the guest had requested.
+In good faith and yielding to the GM’s pressure, I dropped my asking price by 50% of the market value in an attempt to prove my loyalty and provide the transformative outdoor fitness retreat the guest had requested.

 The GM needed a scapegoat, someone to blame for the cancellation and financial loss.
 And I, a young, ambitious woman demanding to be paid market rate when “his” hotel was the star?
 I was about to become that scapegoat.
 It was an unfair situation to find myself in.
-The one and only mistake I made in the negotiation process was being naive to one, critical fact: I believed I was playing as an equal, when clearly the person at the helm saw me as an adversary.
+The one and only mistake I made in the negotiation process was being naive to one, critical fact: I believed I was playing as an equal, when clearly the man calling the shots I faced saw me as an adversary.

-I believed I was playing as an equal, when clearly the person at the helm saw me as an adversary.
+I believed I was playing as an equal, when clearly the man calling the shots saw me as an adversary.

 That was when my Grandmother Doris Webb, then 94 years old, taught me one of my most valuable lessons in business.
 Her message was the healing salve to my wounded pride and ambiguous future.
 She said, “your Grandpa [George Murray Webb] had one rule in business: he was always going to have two legs to stand on, and they were both going to be honest.”
 In other words, a handshake promise was as good as any written contract, and integrity in business was a non-negotiable in my family.

-My Grandpa was at his core a cowboy.
-He’d become a very successful dairy farmer and later, a Washington County Commissioner in Utah.
-Affectionately nicknamed “the swearing Bishop” for his colorful commentary at the pulpit, it wasn’t until the last few years of his long life that he was without a beautiful thoroughbred horse.
+My Grandpa was a cowboy, a county commissioner, and a retired dairy farmer.
+Affectionately nicknamed “the swearing Bishop” for his colorful commentary behind the pulpit, it wasn’t until the last few years of his long life that he was without a beautiful thoroughbred horse.
 He loved baseball and praised me when I advanced a runner in a Varsity high school softball game by “laying down a bunt just like Old Ty Cobb!”

-To think that I was operating in my outdoor fitness business to the high ethical standards of my Grandfather when I got fired!
-Well, that was something I could, and always will be, proud of.
+To think that I was negotiating with integrity in business and to the high ethical standards of my Grandfather when I got fired–well, that was something I could, and always will be, proud of.

 “your Grandpa [George Murray Webb] had one rule in business: he was always going to have two legs to stand on, and they were both going to be honest.”– Doris Webb

 If my Grandpa Webb made a handshake promise, that promise was worth solid gold.
 His integrity in business was legendary.
 I was thrilled when Intermountain Health St. George Regional Medical Center released this highlight reel showcasing my grandfather and his legacy in bringing the hospital to southern Utah.

-Getting fired for affirming my worth in the market was one of the first–but certainly not the last–of several hard lessons learned during my career.
+Getting fired was one of the first, but certainly not the last, of the hard lessons learned during my career.
 Creating a manifesto for WebbWell was an important step for me.
 I want everyone–clients and business partners alike–to know what makes WebbWell tick and what they can expect from working with us.
 Having integrity in business isn’t just something we practice, it’s what we expect from our business partners as well.

 WebbWell has a legacy to live up to as a brand because it bears the name of my ancestors who were known for their compassion, hard work, and integrity in business.
 They had the ability to keep even a handshake promise.
 Beneath the surface of the WebbWell Manifesto are hard-won lessons learned doing business while exploring outdoor fitness, creating a wellness app and fitness course.
-It’s my handshake promise to clients and business partners alike as I enter this exciting new chapter.
+It’s my handshake promise to clients and business partners alike as I embark on this new chapter in my career.

 About Melanie Webb and WebbWell